SAP/jenkins-library/README.md

 Feel free to open new issues for feature requests, bugs or general feedback on the [GitHub issues page of this project][piper-library-issues].

+Register to our [google group][google-group] in order to get updates or for asking questions.
 # Contributing

 Read and understand our [contribution guidelines][piper-library-contribution]